Kelechi-Okorie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 3-islower.c - checks for lowercase character
 File 4-isalpha.c - checks for alphabetic character File 5-sign.c - prints sign of a number
+File 6-abs.c - computes the absolute value of an integer